Adversarial Purification by Consistency-aware Latent Space Optimization on Data Manifolds: Proposed Methods

 \subsection{Perceptual Consistency Restoration}

-Previous adversarial purification methods \cite{yoon2021adversarial,nie2022diffusion,lee2023robust} typically restore the original data by directly modifying the test sample.
+Previous adversarial purification methods \cite{yoon2021adversarial,nie2022diffusion,lee2023robust,pei2025diffusion} typically restore the original data by directly modifying the test sample.
 However, this approach inherently struggles to fully eliminate adversarial perturbations, as it addresses the processed data rather than targeting the underlying causes of the perturbation.
 To address this, we propose a \textit{perceptual consistency restoration} mechanism focusing on the clean data manifold, which optimizes latent vectors within a generative model's latent space to generate samples resembling the test sample, thus removing potential adversarial perturbations at their source.

-One straightforward approach to achieve the above goal is to optimize GAN latent vectors, which, however, often produces semantically unclear or structurally blurred images (see Fig. \ref{fig: visualization} in Appendix), leading to inferior defense performance shown in \cite{nie2022diffusion}.
+One straightforward approach to achieve the above goal is to optimize GAN latent vectors, which, however, often produces semantically unclear or structurally blurred images (see Fig. 9 in Appendix), leading to inferior defense performance shown in \cite{nie2022diffusion}.
 A possible reason is that the latent space, constrained by a low-dimensional normal distribution, limits its capacity for representation and semantic disentanglement \cite{xia2022gan,roich2022pivotal}.
 To overcome this, benefiting from the high-quality samples generated by editing latent vectors in diffusion models \cite{rombach2022high,avrahami2023blended,schramowski2023safe,xu2023geometric}, we can exploit a diffusion model to obtain an optimized latent vector.
 Unfortunately, one obvious limitation of diffusion models is their reliance on multi-step iterative processes to generate a single image, making them less suitable here.
-To circumvent this issue, we turn to consistency models \cite{song2023consistency}, which offer the advantages of deterministic generation and efficient one-step image synthesis (see more details in Sec. \ref{sec: consistency}), making it well-suited for this task.
+To circumvent this issue, we turn to consistency models \cite{song2023consistency}, which offer the advantages of deterministic generation and efficient one-step image synthesis (see more details in Sec. \ref{sec: consistency}), making it well-suited for this task. {We defer more discussions of different generative models in Sec. \ref{sec: Ablation}}.

 Formally, given a pre-trained consistency model $f_{\theta}$, we sample a set of latent vectors $\{\tilde{\bz}_i\}_{i=1}^K {\sim} \mathcal{N}(\mathbf{0}, \sigma_{T}\mathbf{I}) $ from its latent distribution.
 We employ multiple latent vectors for two reasons: 1) Multiple latent vectors reduce the risk of selecting an outlier deviating too far from the Gaussian distribution center, ensuring more reliable optimization results; 2) Multiple latent vectors provide a basis for imposing constraints on the distribution of latent vectors during optimization (see Sec. \ref{sec: Latent Distribution Consistency Constraint}).
 To restore the test sample, intuited that the adversarial samples typically reside near the manifold of clean data in the pixel space \cite{wang2022guided,prakash2018deflecting,yuan2019adversarial}, we employ Mean Absolute Error (MAE \cite{willmott2005advantages}) and Structure Similarity Index Measure (SSIM \cite{brunet2011mathematical}) to align the samples generated by the optimized latent vectors with the test sample, which is formulated as